navzam/token-store-multi-service-sample/README.md

 ### Set OAuth redirect URIs
-One of the outputs of the deployment will be the Token Vault's redirect URI (`tokenVaultRedirectUri`).
+One of the outputs of the deployment will be the Token Store's redirect URI (`tokenStoreRedirectUri`).
 You will also have the URL to your deployed web app.
 You need to add these redirect URIs to your AAD and Dropbox app registrations.

 1. Go back to the first AAD app (i.e. the one provided for `aadAuthNClientId`).
 Under `Authentication -> Redirect URIs`, add a redirect URI for your web app at `/signin-oidc` (for example, `https://mywebapp.azurewebsites.net/signin-oidc`)
 1. Go back to the second AAD app (i.e. the one provided for `aadGraphClientId`).
-Under `Authentication -> Redirect URIs`, add the Token Vault redirect URI
+Under `Authentication -> Redirect URIs`, add the Token Store redirect URI
 1. Go back to the Dropbox app.
-Under `Redirect URIs`, add the Token Vault redirect URI
+Under `Redirect URIs`, add the Token Store redirect URI

 ### Use the web app